flenniken/collections/docs/collection-maker.md

 Created a new local collection: images/c3
 ~~~

-The command validates the files and if a problem is found, it stops so
+If a problem is found, it stops so you can correct the problem.
+It
-you can correct it.
-It validates:
+validates:

 * that the collection is the next available collection.
 It checks the
   S3 /db prefix files.